uuware/icons-font-customization/README.md

 # icons-font-customization
-A collection of over 33,000 high-quality free svg icons and tools for generating customized icon font.
-All icons are completely free for personal or business requirements.<br>
+A collection of over 78,000 high-quality free svg icons and tools for generating customized icon font.
+All icons are completely free for personal or business requirements.

 Open [See all icons](https://uuware.github.io/icons-font-customization/dist/), to view all icons.
-You can change color, background color, size for icons and can search or cache selected results.<br>
+You can change the icons color, size and background color, or search icons by a name, or save selected results.

-Update: Now you can download PNG, JPG, ICO and Apple ICNS image files directly from online.<br>
+You also can download PNG, JPG, ICO and Apple ICNS image files directly from online.

-&#x1F536;[Desktop Application](https://github.com/uuware/icons-font-desktop) for Windows, Linux, MacOS is released, or goto [Download Releases](https://github.com/uuware/icons-font-desktop/releases) &#x1F536;<br>
+&#x1F536;[Desktop Application](https://github.com/uuware/icons-font-desktop) for Windows, Linux, MacOS is released, or goto [Download Releases](https://github.com/uuware/icons-font-desktop/releases) &#x1F536;

 （中文说明请参考后半部分）